The Country School is an independent, coeducational, K through 8 school founded in 1934.

 Upper School students participate in HOHO projects by advisory.
 Advisories are groups of eight to ten students, with one or two teacher advisors.
 Fifth graders are in fifth-grade-only advisories, while sixth through eighth graders are mixed.

-All three fifth grade advisories – Bishop, Nittle, and Stecher – meet with preschoolers at Critchlow Adkins Day Care Center.
+Both fifth grade advisories – Bishop and Johnson – meet with preschoolers at Critchlow Adkins Day Care Center.
 During a typical visit, the fifth graders plan circle time and crafts activities, as well as indoor and outdoor games to play with the children.

 Mrs. Mielke’s advisorycoordinates projects with Talbot Hospice including seasonal decorating, fundraising, and landscaping.